$THH$ of the Morava $E$-theory Spectrum $E_{2}$: Lifting classes to classes

 where the horizontal dotted arrows depict how surviving classes of a spectral sequence map from the first page of spectral sequence to the final one and then to a class of the object the spectral sequence converges to.
-Since the square commutes, the image of $t_1$ along the top horizontal arrow is the required lift.
-We denote this class as $\lambda_{1}$ following \cite{MR1209233}. $\lambda_{1}$ also maps to the class This class is related to the classes via \eqref{u,v,t}.
+Since the diagram commutes, the image of $t_1$ along the top horizontal arrow is the required lift.
+We denote this class as $\lambda_{1}$ following \cite{MR1209233}.
+By the same argument applied to $i=0$, $\lambda_{1}$ also maps to the class This class is related to the classes via \eqref{u,v,t}.
 We get in $K(0)_{\ast}THH(E_{2})$ giving us the claimed linear combination. \end{proof}

-\subsection{Lifting the classes $HH_{1}^{\F_{p}[u_{1}]}\F_{p}[[u_{1}]]$ from $K(1)_{\ast}THH(E_{2})$.}
+\subsection{Lifting the classes $HH_{1}^{\F_{p}[u_{1}]}\F_{p}[[u_{1}]]$ from $K(1)_{\ast}THH(E_{2})$}

 Due to \eqref{power series vs field of fractions}, we work with From \cite[Example 3.3]{MR1853116}, this is an infinite dimensional vector space over $\F_{p}((u_{1}))$ with dimension the cardinality of the continuum.
 Let $\{s\}_I$ be a basis set of $\F_{p}((u_{1}))$ over $\F_{p}(u_{1})$, then we can choose a basis set for over $\F_{p}((u_{1}))$ (where the latter acts on former the way it would act on each level of the Hochschild complex, in our case on the left tensor factor) from the set $\{1 \otimes s\}_I$.
 Without loss of generality, we choose $\{s\}_I$ so that each $s \in \{s\}_I$ satisfies and hence has (non-unique) lifts to $\Z[[u_{1}]]$ and $\Z_{p}[[u_{1}]]$.
 We denote such a lift of $s$ by $s'$.
 Further, $HH_{1}^{\F_{p}(u_{1})}\F_{p}((u_{1}))$ is a quotient of $\F_{p}((u_{1}))\otimes_{\F_{p}(u_{1})} \F_{p}((u_{1})),$ so we have a basis